xl0/lovely-docs/doc_db/sveltejs-sveltekit/core-concepts/loading-data/digest.md

 }
 ```

-Cookies are only passed through `fetch` if the target is the same host or a subdomain.
+Cookies are only passed through fetch if the target host is the same domain or a subdomain.

 ## Headers

-Both universal and server load functions can call `setHeaders()` to set response headers (server-side only):
+Both universal and server load functions can set response headers via `setHeaders()` (server-side only):

 ```js
 export async function load({ fetch, setHeaders }) {